camfindlay/silverstripe-framework/docs/en/05_Contributing/02_Request_for_comment.md

 The rationale behind this process is to:
  * Encourage visibility on decision making
- * Clarity on what the proposal is, its rationale and impact
+ * Clarify what the proposal is, its rationale and impact
- * Reduce unnecessary work when coding large features is done without community and core-committers buy-in
+ * Avoid redundant development effort by gaining approval for changes before implementing them
- * Improved likelihood of an optimal solution being merged
+ * Improve the likelihood of an optimal solution being merged

 The important thing to understand about the RFCs is that these are NOT a way to request features.
 Rather, they are a way to bring clarity so people understand what change is being proposed.